Degeneracy between even- and odd-parity superconductivity in the quasi-1D Hubbard model and implications for Sr2RuO4: Application to Strontium Ruthenate

 Before discussing in more details the form $\Delta_e$ and $\Delta_o$ could take within a three-orbital model, we can already discuss the general properties of a state of the type $\Delta_e + i \Delta_o$.
 Such a state has several desirable features as a candidate for multi-component superconductivity in \SRO{}.
 First, the accidental degeneracy between the two components has a microscopic justification based on the small parameter $t_y/t_x$.
 Second, the OP is still nodal even though it forms a complex linear combination, since both components have ``cosine nodes'' at $k_y = \pm \pi/2$ (resp. $k_x = \pm \pi/2$) for $d_{zx}$ (resp. for $d_{zy}$).
 (The presence of nodes in the superconducting gap is well established\cite{NishiZakiEA00,PhysRevLett.85.4775,LupienEA01,HassingerEA17,Sharma5222}, although their location remains controversial.)
 Third, the fact that $|\Delta_e(\bk)|^2 = |\Delta_o(\bk)|^2$ everywhere on the Fermi surface leads to a parametrically small second specific heat jump, as required by recent measurements~\cite{2019arXiv190607597L}.

 Another problem facing most proposals of time-reversal symmetry-breaking order parameters is that it contradicts the absence of measurable edge currents revealed by magnetometry measurements\cite{PhysRevB.81.214501}.
 Even though several effects have been predicted to reduce these currents \cite{PhysRevB.91.094507,PhysRevB.90.224519,PhysRevB.90.134521,ScaffidiSimon15}, this remains a challenge for most OPs with TRS breaking, like $p+i p$ or $d+id$.
 By contrast, a state of the type $\Delta_e + i \Delta_o$ provides a natural way of breaking time-reversal symmetry without having edge currents (in a centrosymmetric crystal).
-Indeed, the terms which usually lead to spontaneous edge currents are not allowed in this case since they do not respect parity: \bea F \not\supset \int d\bx \ (\partial_x \psi_e^*) (\partial_y \psi_o) + \text{c.c.} \eea where $\psi_o$ and $\psi_e$ are the components as defined in Eq.~\ref{ComplexComb}.
+Indeed, the gradient terms which usually lead to spontaneous edge currents are not allowed in this case since they do not respect parity\footnote{These gradient terms become important close to sample edges, domain walls, or defects, in the vicinity of which the order parameter is not spatially homogeneous.}: \bea F \not\supset \int d\bx \ (\partial_x \psi_e^*) (\partial_y \psi_o) + \text{c.c.} \eea where $\psi_o$ and $\psi_e$ are the components as defined in Eq.~\ref{ComplexComb}.

 If no edge currents are expected, what is the manifestation of time-reversal symmetry breaking for mixed parity states?
 It actually manifests itself through the spin degree of freedom, rather than the orbital one.
 Indeed, mixed even-odd parity superconductors experience a spontaneous magnetization at any non-homogenities, like domain walls, edges, and defects \cite{doi:10.7566/JPSJ.83.044712,2017arXiv171105241Y,Robins_2018}.
 The intuition is that the relative $i$ phase is between two different spin (or rather helicity) components, rather than two different orbital components (e.g. $p_x$ and $p_y$).
 The orientation of the spontaneous magnetization depends on the orientation of $\vec{d}$ and of the inhomogeneity.
 For example, for a state of the type $d_{x^2-y^2} + i (p_x - p_y) \hat{z}$ (as proposed below), the following term would be allowed by symmetry \cite{2017arXiv171105241Y}: \bea F \supset \int d\bx \ m_z \psi_e^* (\partial_x + \partial_y) \psi_o \eea where $m_z$ is the $z$ component of the magnetization.
 This term would create a spontaneous $\hat{z}$ magnetization localized around inhomogeneities of the order parameter.